In the Economic Pulse Newsletter we’re primarily focused on doing the following.

 The COMP indicator has identified all the US recessions since 1973 within one month of their start.
 Not bad.
 How does this solve the main problem we identified above, large drawdowns?
 The chart below shows SP500 drawdowns vs a simple risk-on (invest in SPY), risk-off (invest in 10yr government bonds) investment model based on the COMP signals.

 Drawdowns are reduced from ~50% to about 15%.
 Those lower drawdowns also come with higher returns and improved portfolio statistics across the board.
-The table below shows the returns and other portfolios statistics for the two primary models we use in the newsletter.
+The table below shows the returns and other portfolios statistics for the investment models we use in the newsletter and some other popular portfolios.

 Besides the TAA models we track in the newsletter, the COMP indicator can be used as an overlay in any risky portfolio.
 For example, I use it as an overlay in ALL my individual quant stock portfolios.
 Returns are also much improved over the basic quant portfolios.